SchrauwenS/Project-Ergo/README.md

    * Questions.html
 	(controlled by Questionscontroller.js)
-	Aform where User can answer the question list
+	A form where User can answer the question list

    * Endscreen.html
 	(controlled by EndscreenController)